 If it's agreed that a care home is the best option for you, there could be more than one local care home that's suitable.

-We do not have many care homes in the borough so while we will endeavour to find a care home in the borough, you are likely to be placed in a care home outside of the borough.
+We do not have many care homes in Haringey.
+Although we will endeavour to find you a care home in Haringey, you are likely to be placed in a care home outside of the borough.

 Haringey CCG will work collaboratively with you and consider your views when agreeing your care and support package and the setting where it will be provided.
-However, we can also take other factors into account, such as your assessed needs as opposed to wants, and the cost and value for money of different options.
+We will also take other factors into account, such as your assessed needs, and the cost and value for money of different options.
 The CCG has a duty to ensure that public funds are used carefully to meet the needs of all patients.

 Refunds for delays in NHS continuing healthcare funding